aws-samples/aws-serverless-airline-booking/src/backend/booking/README.md

 Metric | Description | Dimensions
 ------------------------------------------------- | --------------------------------------------------------------------------------- | -------------------------------------------------
-ColdStart | Number of cold start executions | `function_name`, `service` InvalidBookingRequest | Number of booking transactions that didn't include booking ID | `operation`, `service` SuccessfulCancellation | Number of successful booking cancellations | `service` FailedCancellation | Number of booking that failed to be cancelled  | `service` SuccessfulBooking | Number of bookings confirmed successfully | `service`
+ColdStart | Number of cold start executions | `function_name`, `service` InvalidCancellationRequest | Number of booking transactions that didn't include booking ID for cancellation | `service` InvalidConfirmationRequest | Number of booking transactions that didn't include booking ID for confirmation | `service` InvalidNotificationRequest | Number of booking transactions that didn't include customer ID and price for notification | `service`
+InvalidReservationRequest | Number of booking transactions that didn't include customer, charge and flight IDs for reservation | `service`
+SuccessfulCancellation | Number of successful booking cancellations | `service` FailedCancellation | Number of booking that failed to be cancelled  | `service` SuccessfulBooking | Number of bookings confirmed successfully | `service`